marcdalmaum/project_1/README.md

 The main objective of this project is to analyze a database of shark attacks and be able to confirm or deny different hypotheses:

-**1. Mortality from shark attacks has decreased in the last 50 years.
+**1. Mortality from shark attacks has decreased in the last 50 years.**
-2. Surfing is the activity with the most provoked shark attacks.
+**2. Surfing is the activity with the most provoked shark attacks.**
-3. The summer months in the United States (June to September) and Australia (December to March) are the most dangerous for surfing.
+**3. The summer months in the United States (June to September) and Australia (December to March) are the most dangerous for surfing.**
-4. Most of the attacks are against people between 20 and 40 years old.**
+**4. Most of the attacks are against people between 20 and 40 years old.**

 ## CLEANING PROCESS